Connect with us

 9. Mirror and shower doors; flooring and exterior landscaping

-At the same time, grass, flowers and trees are planted within the compound and other exterior landscaping is done.
+At the same time, grass, flowers, and trees are planted within the compound and other exterior landscaping is done.

 Cost and timeline

 The national average cost for mirror installation is $150 to $460.
-Shower doors cost $942 on average – depending on type, size and labor.
+Shower doors cost $942 on average – depending on type, size, and labor.

-Landscaping costs about $700 on average, but this figure can range from $50 to $7,000 depending on the size of the lawn, labor costs, and complexity of design.
+Landscaping costs about $700 on average, but this figure can range from $50 to $7,000 depending on the size of the lawn, labor costs, and complexity of the design.

 This step can be completed in about a week.